gosling123456/WaveDSNet/README.md

 # WaveDSNet: A Wavelet-Enhanced Discrepancy Semantic Network for Water Change Detection in SAR Imagery

-This is the official PyTorch implementation of the paper **"WaveDSNet: A Wavelet-Enhanced Discrepancy Semantic Network for Water Change Detection in SAR Imagery"**.
+This is the official PyTorch implementation of the paper **[WaveDSNet: A Wavelet‑Enhanced Discrepancy Semantic Network for Water Change Detection in SAR Imagery](https://ieeexplore.ieee.org/document/11703712)**.

 This project proposes an end-to-end SAR water change detection network and achieves state-of-the-art performance on the newly constructed large-scale benchmark dataset, and it will be pbulished when the paper is accepted!